-Staff's primary concern pertains to the lack of execution resulting from the blank zero-lot-line instances facing both the north (71st Street) and south (internal) elevations triggered mostly by the property being again the site's geometry and its positioning as a predominantly interior lot development.
-Since the aggregated site includes only one lot with a limited 60'-0" wide linear frontage along 71st Street, which does not contain all of the 71st Street fronting parcels within this block, the proposed development includes a 55'-0" high featureless blank wall that fronts the important corridor.
-This featureless wall extends 175'-0" eastward from Byron Avenue behind the existing one story 20'-0" high Italian restaurant and then turns towards 71st Street, where it rises to 69'-0" in height and extends 100'-0" northward following the outline of the corner building.
-The blank wall will be highly noticeable from nearly all directions as the site abuts a 125'-0" wide surface city-owned parking lot and the 20'-0 high restaurant (see sheet A4.2).
+Staff's primary concern pertains to the lack of execution resulting from the blank zero-lot-line instances facing both the north (71st Street) and south (internal) elevations.
+This is due, in part, to the site's geometry and partial positioning along interior lot lines.
+The aggregated site includes only one lot with a limited 60'-0" wide linear frontage along 71st Street, which does not contain all of the 71st Street fronting parcels within this block.
+Additionally, the development proposes a 55'-0" high, featureless blank wall that fronts this important corridor, which extends 175'-0" eastward from Byron Avenue, and behind the existing surface parking lot and one story restaurant.
+The wall then turns towards 71st Street, where it rises to 69'-0" in height and extends 100'-0" northward following the outline of the corner building.

+This blank wall will be highly noticeable from nearly all directions, as the site abuts a 125'-0" wide surface city-owned parking lot and the 20'-0 high restaurant (see sheet A4.2).
 While the architect has attempted to address this through diagonal markings on an otherwise plain white stucco wall with a notation for "arch finish", it is not nearly sufficient.
-Similarly, this blank wall condition resurfaces at the southern facade of the building that also encounters a zero-lot-line situation.
-Although visible, staff is less concerned with the observable nature of this facade(s) as it is an interior lot condition (see sheet A4.4) that will more likely be developed by neighboring properties in the foreseeable future.
+Similarly, this blank wall condition resurfaces at the southern façade of the building that also encounters a zero-lot-line situation.
+Staff is also concerned with this south façade, particularly in the near term, as the timing of any future development of the neighboring properties is unknown.

-Regardless, these blank walls need to be significantly refined and substantially redesigned by the architect.
-Some possible design options include modifying the setbacks to allow for window openings, adding contrasting high quality material and finish changes, introducing changes in elevation to break up coplanar expanses, or the incorporation of large-scale artistic murals.
+Staff STRONLY RECOMMNEDS that these aforementioned blank walls be significantly refined and substantially redesigned by the architect.
+Some possible design options include modifying the setbacks to allow for window openings, adding contrasting high quality material and finish changes, introducing changes in elevation to break up coplanar expanses, or the incorporation of large-scale, multi-dimensional artistic murals.
 It must be noted that modifications to the non-electronic graphics and images section of the city code now regulates any artistic murals, graphics and images to a maximum aggregate size of 100 SF, unless otherwise approved by a majority vote of the city commission.